jbatarse1/Housing_Rental_Analysis/README.md

 # Housing_Rental_Analysis

-Application developed to analyze Real Estate markets.
+Application developed to analyze Real Estate Buy and Rent market in the City of San Francisco and can be applied to other markets for analysis.

-planning and forecasting.
 This program runs a **Python** application within Jupyter Lab to perform financial planning analysis for the evaluation of a retirement portfolio.

 Line and Bar Plots are created to visualize the information for better understanding and decision making.
 When working in jupyter lab,

 ---